iterative/dvc.org/content/docs/start/index.md

 </admon>

-## Experiments
+## Experiment Management

-- **[Experiment versioning]**

-  Track the changes to the code, data, metrics, parameters and plots associated with each experiment, without bloating your Git repo.
+- **[Experiment versioning]** - Track the changes to the code, data, metrics, parameters and plots associated with each experiment, without bloating your Git repo.

-- **[Experiment management]**

-  Manage experiments and share them with others using software engineering best practices.
+- **[Experiment management]** - Manage experiments and share them with others using software engineering best practices.

-- **[Building pipelines]**

-  Split your workflow into stages and build a pipeline by connecting dependencies and outputs.
+- **[Building pipelines]** - Split your workflow into stages and build a pipeline by connecting dependencies and outputs.

-- **[Experiments Iterations]**

-  Explore the benefits of running experiments using DVC Pipelines.
+- **[Experiments Iterations]** - Explore the benefits of running experiments using DVC Pipelines.

 [experiment versioning]: /doc/start/experiments/experiment-versioning
 [experiment management]: /doc/start/experiments/experiment-management